 Financial assets and financial liabilities reported at fair value are required to be measured based on the following alternatives: (1) quoted prices in active markets for identical financial instruments (Level 1), (2) significant other observable inputs (Level 2), or (3) significant unobservable inputs (Level 3).
 Judgment is required in selecting the appropriate level to be used to determine fair value.
 The majority of investments classified as available for sale and held-to-maturity, were measured using Level 2 inputs, which require judgment to determine the fair value.
-The trust preferred securities held in the investment portfolio, and the Company's junior subordinated debentures, were measured using Level 3 inputs due to the inactive market for these securities.
-The significant unobservable inputs used in the fair value measurement of the Company's trust preferred securities and junior subordinated debentures valued under Level 3 at December 31, 2024 and 2023, are the effective yields used in the cash flow models.
+The trust preferred securities held in the investment portfolio, and the Company's junior subordinated debentures, were measured using Level 3 inputs due to the inactive market for these securities and junior subordinated debentures valued under Level 3 at December 31, 2024 and 2023, are the effective yields used in the cash flow models.
 Significant increases or decreases in the effective yield in isolation would result in a significantly lower or higher fair value measurement.
 See Notes 2